Skip to content

 • the date the tenancy will end is correctly on the form;

-• that you receive the notice within the legal timeframe, which is no more than 12 months and no less than 6 before the lease end date;
+• that you receive the notice within the legal timeframe, which is no more than 12 months and no less than 6 before the date on which the landlord wants the lease to end;

 • the property address on the form relates to your commercial premises; and